christiancompton/mean-app/README.md

 # Create and deploy a cloud native web application using the MEAN (MongoDB, Express, AngularJS, Node.js) stack

 This repository has code to create a web app that is pre-configured with the MEAN stack (MongoDB, Express.js, AngularJS, Node.js).
-We use IBM Cloud services to host our application; the IBM Cloud Developer Tools CLI to run and debug locally; and lastly provide native commands to deploy to Kubernetes or Cloud Foundry.
+We use IBM Cloud services to host our application; the IBM Cloud Developer Tools CLI to run and debug locally; and lastly provide nate AngularJS front end communicates with the Express back end via RESTful APIs.

-By running this code, you'll understand how -architecture.png)

-## Flow

-1. The user views the AngularJS web app with a browser.
-2. With both components written in Node.js, the AngularJS front end communicates with the Express back end via RESTful APIs.
 3. The back-end Express application uses the Mongo database for storing and retrieving data.
 4. Back-end results are communicated back to the the front end.
 5. Front-end results are rendered in a human readable format to the user.